Vietnam.vn - Nền tảng quảng bá Việt Nam

 This is the official store distributing souvenirs of the capital football team, which has been cherished for a long time, but it was not until the 2025/26 season that Hanoi FC officially put this ambitious project into operation.

-Not just a place to sell goods, Hanoi FC Store is also oriented to become a meeting place for the fan community, where exchange activities such as signing autographs, meeting players, and launching new shirt models will take place.
+Not just a place to sell goods, Hanoi FC Store is also oriented to become a meeting place for the fan community, where exchange activities such as signing autographs, meeting players, and launching new shirt designs will take place.

 The launch of the official store is part of Hanoi FC’s strategy to develop the brand and strengthen the connection with fans.
-The capital team wants to bring a more complete football experience to the audience, so that each product is not only a souvenir but also a memory and pride of the fans.
+The Capital team wants to bring a more complete football experience to the audience, so that each product is not only a souvenir but also a memory and pride of the fans.

 Of course, in Vietnam, attracting audiences willing to spend money on football teams is not easy, when the standard of living and sports consumption culture are still different.
-However, "the road will be made", clubs that dare to take pioneering steps like Hanoi FC are very commendable, opening the way to build an ecosystem that helps football support itself.
+However, "the path will be made", clubs that dare to take pioneering steps like Hanoi FC are very commendable, opening the way to build an ecosystem that helps football support itself.
 Only when football teams can stand firmly on their own feet, can we have a truly sustainable professional football development.

 Source: https://baovanhoa.vn/the-thao/bong-da-viet-tren-hanh-trinh-thoat-bau-sua-161169.html